A Few Interesting Problems

 Let’s try to get the same sum from the columns replacing only 2 pieces of paper.

 Question 10.
-Maria’s father kept an envelope with some money on the table to 10.buy books and went to office.
-Maria returned home and saw that 98 is written on the envelope.
-So she went to the book shop and bought a book priced Rs.
-92. However, at the time of paying the money she saw that there were less than 92 rupees in the envelope.
+Maria’s father kept an envelope with some money on the table for 10.buy books and go to the office.
+Maria returned home and saw that 98 was written on the envelope.
+So she went to the bookshop and bought a book priced at Rs.
+92. However, at the time of paying the money, she saw that there were less than 92 rupees in the envelope.
 How did this happen?
 Let’s think and write.

 Solution: